Diffusion-based Frameworks for Unsupervised Speech Enhancement: Diffusion-based speech and noise priors

 In the previous methods, noise was modeled by imposing an NMF structure on its covariance.
 Despite the success of this strategy, we hypothesize that performance can be improved with a more expressive noise model.
 Therefore, we propose to model the noise prior distribution with a diffusion model, as is done for clean speech.
 Furthermore, instead of learning two separate score models for speech and noise, we train a \emph{joint} score model conditioned on a label $\kappa$ indicating whether the input is speech ($\kappa = 1$) or noise ($\kappa = 0$).

 In this framework, SE is addressed purely through diffusion-based posterior sampling.
 Since no noise-related parameter is optimized at inference, there is no M-step, in contrast to the previous EM-based approaches; only a posterior sampling procedure is required.
-We refer to this framework as \texttt{ParaDiffUSE} (Parallel Diffusion Model for Unsupervised Speech Enhancement), depicted in Fig.~\ref{fig:paradiffuse}.
-Within \texttt{ParaDiffUSE}, we propose two variants: \texttt{ParaDiffUSE-IN}, which \textit{implicitly} accounts for noise in the posterior sampling, and \texttt{ParaDiffUSE-EN}, which \textit{explicitly} samples from the posterior noise distribution.
+We refer to this framework as \texttt{ParaDiffUSE} (Parallel Diffusion Model for Unsupervised Speech Enhancement), depicted in Fig.~\ref{fig:paradiffuse}. {It can be seen as a semi-supervised method rather than a fully unsupervised one, as it uses noise data in addition to clean speech data.} Within \texttt{ParaDiffUSE}, we propose two variants: \texttt{ParaDiffUSE-IN}, which \textit{implicitly} accounts for noise in the posterior sampling, and \texttt{ParaDiffUSE-EN}, which \textit{explicitly} samples from the posterior noise distribution.
 In both cases, we assume access to a pre-trained joint speech–noise score model, denoted $\vect{S}_{\psi}(\vect{s}_t, t, \kappa)$.
 For brevity, we write $\vect{S}_{\psi}^{\vect{s}}(\vect{s}_t, t) = \vect{S}_{\psi}(\vect{s}_t, t, 1)$ and $\vect{S}_{\psi}^{\vect{n}}(\vect{n}_t, t) = \vect{S}_{\psi}(\vect{n}_t, t, 0)$.

-Compared to \cite{yemini2025diffusion}, which uses separate models for speech and acoustic noise, our joint model can naturally be extended to multiple labels, $\{\text{speech}, \text{noise}_1, \text{noise}_2, \ldots\}$, which is useful when the noise type is known or can be estimated beforehand.
-A separate-model approach would then require training and maintaining several distinct noise models, which may be impractical.
-Moreover, unlike supervised methods, which require paired clean–noisy speech, training \texttt{ParaDiffUSE}-type models does not rely on such pairs: separate speech and noise corpora are sufficient.
-This also makes it possible to fine-tune the noise branch of the score model on a new noise dataset without having to construct new noisy mixtures.
+Compared to \cite{11464305}, which uses separate models for speech and acoustic noise, our joint model can naturally be extended to multiple labels, $\{\text{speech}, \text{noise}_1, \text{noise}_2, \ldots\}$, which is useful when the noise type is known or can be estimated beforehand.
+A separate-model approach would then require training and maintaining several distinct noise models, which may be impractical. {Unlike supervised methods, \texttt{ParaDiffUSE}-type models do not require paired clean--noisy data, since separate speech and noise corpora are sufficient.
+This avoids relying on predefined mixtures and allows the noise branch to be fine-tuned on target-domain noise without constructing new noisy data.}